Proportional scintillation in liquid xenon: demonstration in a single-phase liquid-only time projection chamber: Data analysis

 \subsection{Horizontal position reconstruction}

-The results of this work do not require radial fiducialization since \Kr events can be identified with minimal backgrounds and thanks to the small radial dependence of the TPC response.
+The results of this work do not require radial fiducialization since \Kr events can be identified with minimal backgrounds and thanks to the small radial dependence of the TPC's S1 and S2 response.
 For large rare-event detectors, however, horizontal ($xy$) position reconstruction is a critical feature to reduce backgrounds originating outside the TPC or in its walls.
 In this section, we study the $xy$ position reconstruction power of the single-phase TPC, based on the distribution of the S2 light signal across the $1\times1$'' photomultipliers in the top array.

-The reconstruction of the horizontal event positions makes use of a deep feed forward neutral network, trained with the simulated light response.
+The reconstruction of the S2 signals' horizontal positions makes use of a deep feed forward neutral network, trained with the simulated light response.
 The neural network is built using TensorFlow~\cite{tensorflow}, accessed via the Keras API~\cite{keras}.
 The input layer of the neural net is given by the relative signals of the seven top array PMTs.
 This is connected to the output layer, consisting of the two horizontal positions $x$ and $y$, via two hidden layers with 64~nodes each.

 The simulated light response for training is generated using GEANT4~\cite{GEANT4:2002zbu}.
 20,000~events are randomly generated along each of the six anode wires.
 Each event consists of 1000~individual photons, which are created in a cylinder of \qty{20}{\mum} radius around the \qty{10}{\mum} wire.
 This includes the full volume in which proportional scintillation in liquid xenon is expected~\cite{singlephase_tpc_kuger}.
 The relative orientation~$\Phi$ of the anode wires, which extend along the $y$-coordinate, to the top PMT array was not precisely measured and could only be reconstructed to between \ang{30} and \ang{50}.
-An angle $\Phi=\ang{40}$ is used here, as indicated in~\cref{fig:posrec}, left.
+An angle $\Phi=\ang{40}$ is used to train the neural network, as indicated in~\cref{fig:posrec}, left.
+Studies showed negligible dependence of the neural network's performance on the angle used for training.
 One of the outer PMTs in the top array was not operational during data taking and is thus not used for the training.